Will This Dog Crate Be The Right Fit For My Dog?

 Which size for which breed?
 A guide;

-Extra Large 42 (measures 28” x 42” x 31” High): Large-Extra Large breeds such as Afghan Hound, Deerhound, Boxer, Irish Red and White Setter, Standard Poodle, Labrador etc.
+Extra Large 42 (measures 42.5” x 28.5” x 30.5” High): Large breeds such as Boxers, Labradors, Dalmatians etc.

 Remember this is just a guide.
 Dogs, like humans, can vary in size so it might be worth talking to your breeder if you’re expecting a new pup, to gauge how big they are likely to grow.
 Having said that, we’d always suggest choosing bigger rather than smaller.
 Your dog can’t have too much room so if it’s a little on the big side it won’t matter.

-Which should you Choose for your dog?
+Which should you choose for your dog?

 If you’re still unsure, do give us a call.
 We’re happy to discuss your requirements and the differences between each type of crate.
 Give us a call or chat to us on LiveChat and we’ll do all we can to help you choose the most suitable items.